occ2vec: A principal approach to representing occupations using natural language processing: Applications

-\VerticalSpace As a final comparison check, we compute various correlation coefficients between our estimates of abstract, manual, and routine tasks and the original ones.
-We show the coefficients in Table \ref{Tbl:correlation_coefficients_task_measures}, where we include the Pearson's correlation as a default measure of linear relationships as well as two non-parametric alternatives, namely Kendall's and Spearman's rank correlation, respectively.
-For all three tasks measures (and all three correlation coefficients), the degree of association between the two approaches appears strong and significant, particularly for manual and routine tasks.
+\VerticalSpace As a final comparison, we compute the Spearman correlation coefficients between our estimates of abstract, manual, and routine tasks and the original ones.
+The correlation coefficients are 0.40, 0.84, and 0.64, respectively.
+Thus, the degree of association between the two approaches appears strong and significant, particularly for manual and routine tasks.